About Us

 Nigel Holl was elected to the CGS Board in May 2021.
 Nigel is the Executive Performance Director for British Curling, and also serves on the Scottish Cycling Board of Directors.
 He has a wealth of experience across at executive leadership, board governance and performance director level in Scottish and UK sport.

-Susan Jackson was elected to the CGS Board at the May 2015 AGM, having been the Athletes’ Representative on the Board from 2011 until 2015.
-She represented Scotland in small bore rifle shooting at three Commonwealth Games, winning: bronze in 1998; silver in 2002; and, gold in 2006.
+Susan Jackson was elected to the CGS Board at the 2015 AGM and has responsibility for finance.
+She was the Athletes’ Representative on the Board from 2011 until 2015 following a successful sporting career that saw her represent Scotland in small bore rifle shooting at three Commonwealth Games, winning: bronze in 1998; silver in 2002; and, gold in 2006.
 She has also held a number of voluntary positions within the sport over the last 20 years.

 In her professional life, Susan is a Chartered Accountant with her family business.
 Previously she worked in the corporate finance team at Deloitte for 12 years before joining the Winning Scotland Foundation as a senior director where she was instrumental in the development and growth of one of its programmes, Champions in Schools.